Dick Turpin's Ride

-Dick Turpin's Ride (reissued as The Lady and the Bandit) is a 1951 American adventure film directed by Ralph Murphy and starring Louis Hayward.
-It follows the career of the eighteenth century highwayman Dick Turpin.
-It is based on the poem Dick Turpin's Ride by Alfred Noyes.
+Dick Turpin's Ride (reissued as The Lady and the Bandit) is a 1951 American historical adventure film directed by Ralph Murphy and starring Louis Hayward.
+It follows the career of the 18th-century highwayman Dick Turpin and is based on the poem Dick Turpin's Ride by Alfred Noyes.

 Plot

 Highwayman Dick Turpin rides 200 miles to save his wife from the gallows in 18th-century England.